Implementation guide

 1.6 Staff and contractors must understand the information and records management responsibilities of their role.
 They must understand relevant policies and procedures

-All staff of the organisation, including contractors, must understand their information and records management responsibilities.
+All staff of your organisation — including contractors — must understand their information and records management responsibilities.

-Policies, business rules and procedures must include clear requirements for all staff for creating and managing information and records.
+Policies, business rules and procedures must include clear requirements for staff when creating and managing information and records.

-Contractors come into organisations to perform specified tasks.
-Information and records that are produced and managed in their performance of the contract need to be covered.
+Your organisation may contract external service providers to perform specified tasks.
+Information and records produced and managed in their performance of the contracted services need to be covered by your organisation’s policies and procedures.
 And contractors must know their information and records management responsibilities and the relevant policies and procedures.

 Key guidance